Loading

 Does logging in with MFA reset the step-up timer?

-No. MFA at login doesn’t reset the timer for the step-up authentication on sensitive actions like report exports.
+No. MFA at login doesn’t reset the timer for the step-up authentication on sensitive actions like sensitive Report Actions.
 Users are challenged again even if they recently logged in with MFA.

 Which verification methods are supported for the step-up challenge?